Information for educational purposes only

 What this build offers

-The Google Play release of ePSXe is a paid app at $3.75.
-The community-built APK redistributes the same emulator binary without the paywall, for users in markets where the $3.75 charge is not available or not practical.
-The emulator itself is identical - the install is the same software the paid Play Store users run.
+On Google Play, ePSXe is a paid app at $3.75.
+The community APK ships the same emulator binary without the paywall, aimed at markets where the $3.75 charge is either unavailable or just not practical.
+The emulator is the same code either way.
+You install the exact software paying Play Store users run.

 • Same emulator core as the paid release.

-Compatibility, audio, save states, OpenGL renderer - all match the Google Play build.
-The community APK does not patch the engine.
+Compatibility, audio, save states, the OpenGL renderer: all of it matches the Google Play build.
+The community APK leaves the engine alone.

 • Free access without the $3.75 paywall.

-Useful in regions where the paid tier is unavailable or priced steep against local app norms.
+Handy in regions where the paid tier is missing or priced steep against what local apps usually cost.

 • Full controller support intact.

-Bluetooth and USB OTG gamepad pairing, on-screen pad, analog sticks.
-The input stack matches the paid build.
+Bluetooth and USB OTG gamepad pairing, an on-screen pad, and analog sticks.
+The input setup is the same as the paid build.

 • OpenGL high-res renderer included.